alexandersandberg/alexandersandberg.com/content/tabs-vs-spaces.md

 One of his co-workers uses a tab-width of `1`, to avoid huge indentations when using a large font-size.

-Another co-worked of his is using a tab-width of `8`, because that works best for his situation with a wide monitor.
+Another co-worked of his is using a tab-width of `8` because that works best for his situation with a wide monitor.

 > I see people saying "tabs lets us customize our tab-width", as though we do this "for fun" — Chase

 By using tabs in our projects, we allow these kinds of customizations that are *essential* for people with visual impairment.
 Custom tab-widths might seem like an unnecessary thing to most, but some people rely on it—and we *can not* ignore that.

-## Accessibile first
+## Accessible first
 We simply can't "convert" everyone to one side or the other, there's no question about it.
 Everyone has their own preferences, and we should celebrate that freedom—that we have the ability to make our own choices.

 But with that said, we should also make sure to include *everyone*, and that means respecting and using accessible tools like the Tab-character.